chiaraabarbieriii/UniversityProjects/README.md

 ## Project investigating AI relevance in academic tasks
 **Goal**:
 Development of a SWOT analysis, with the help of chatGPT and Claude as mentors, on the help of chatGPT to do an academic task

+## Project on segmenting a brain tumor
+**Goal**:
+Exploiting fuzzy logic and genetic algorithms to do a tumor segmentation in the brain